Combinatorial Pen Testing (or Consumer Surplus of Deferred-Acceptance Auctions): Introduction

+\citet{QV23} propose comparing the performance of a given pen testing algorithm against the \emph{omniscient benchmark}, the performance of an omniscient algorithm that has access to the ink levels in the pens.
+The omniscient benchmark can thereby choose the optimal feasible subset of pens without having to burn any ink (i.e, payments in the auction environment), and is thus, analogous to the surplus optimal (sealed-bid) mechanism in the corresponding auction environment.
+Thus, the \emph{omniscient approximation}, the ratio between the omniscient benchmark to the residual ink in the pen testing algorithm, is analogous to the ratio between the optimal surplus and the consumer surplus of the corresponding deferred-acceptance auction.

+In the literature, near optimal deferred-acceptance mechanisms are evaluated against optimal (sealed bid) mechanisms, an upper bound to the optimal deferred-acceptance mechanism.
+Define the \emph{standard benchmark} as the optimal (sealed-bid) mechanism for consumer surplus and let the \emph{standard approximation} $\apxda(n)$ be the ratio between the standard benchmark and the consumer surplus of a given deferred-acceptance mechanism.
+Note that the standard benchmark does not have a natural pen testing analog, but is a much tighter upper bound on the optimal pen testing algorithm than the omniscient benchmark.
+Thus, the reduction to deferred-acceptance mechanism design enables a much tighter approximation bound for the optimal pen testing algorithm.

+The reduction framework decomposes into two steps for designing near optimal deferred-acceptance mechanisms.
+One of the two steps involves proving upper bounds on the standard approximation $\apxda(n)$.
+In the other step, for any given feasibility constraint, we consider the \emph{optimal omniscient approximation}, the ratio between the omniscient benchmark (here, the optimal surplus) and the standard benchmark (here, the optimal consumer surplus).
+As we will argue in \Cref{thm:IntroSurplusDA}, the omniscient approximation $\apxom(n)$ is at most the product $\apxda(n) \, \apxcs(n)$ between the two approximation ratios.
+At a high level, $\apxda(n)$ captures the loss in surplus due to running a deferred-acceptance auction and $\apxcs(n)$ captures the loss in surplus due to burning all payments.
+Beyond consumer surplus optimization, the reduction framework applies more generally to optimization problems with two natural benchmarks, a weaker standard benchmark and much more powerful omniscient benchmark.

-\begin{theorem} Consider a combinatorial pen testing environment with $n$ pens, the analogous auction environment, and a deferred acceptance mechanism $\DA$ for the auction environment.
-Let $\apxda(n)$ denote the {\em standard approximation} of $\DA$, i.e., the worst-case ratio of the expected optimal surplus to the expected surplus of $\DA$ for the auction environment.
-Let $\apxcs(n)$ denote the {\em optimal omniscient approximation}, i.e., the worst-case ratio of the omniscient benchmark to the expected optimal consumer surplus for the auction environment.
-Then, there is a pen testing algorithm that is a $\apxda(n)$-approximation to the standard benchmark and $\apxom(n) = \apxda(n) \, \apxcs(n)$-approximation to the omniscient benchmark. \end{theorem} \Cref{thm:IntroSurplusDA} gives a reduction framework for designing near optimal pen testing algorithms under arbitrary feasibility constraints.
-This approach improves bounds from previous literature for all the environments that we discuss; however, it does not always yield a tight bound.
-For the online IID environment (described below), we identify an algorithm with omniscient approximation $\apxom(n)$ that is a constant factor less than $\apxda(n) \, \apxcs(n)$.
+\begin{theorem} Consider a combinatorial pen testing environment with $n$ pens, the analogous auction environment with an optimal omniscient approximation $\apxcs(n)$, and a deferred-acceptance mechanism with a standard approximation equal to $\apxda(n)$.
+Then, there is a pen testing algorithm that is a $\apxda(n)$-approximation to the standard benchmark and $\apxom(n) = \apxda(n) \, \apxcs(n)$-approximation to the omniscient benchmark.\end{theorem}